 Set amidst the Indus river valley, Leh is a small town.
 Being the centre of Tibeto-Buddhist Culture from a long time, the region is full of colourful gompas.
-Calm environment and its unique location have earned it recognition across the globe.
-Every year a large number of tourists with different taste buds visit the location.
+Leh Tourism takes one to a calm environment whose unique location has earned recognition across the globe.
+Every year a large number of tourists with different taste buds book from a range of Leh Ladakh tour packages and visit the location.
 Scenic location and spiritual ambience leave its guests speechless.

-This former Palace was built in 17th century.
+This erstwhile Royal Palace was built in 17th century in typical Medieval Tibetan architecture.
+Also referred as Lhachen Palkhar, it was created in the same lines of Potala Palace in Lhasa.
 The palace was established by Sengge Namgyal, former ruler of the region.
 Although, the palace is in ruins now but still is a must visit place.
 This magnificent palace has its own story, which reflects the great history of the town.
 Situated on the hill, Leh palace commands a grand view of the town.

 Namgyal Tsemo Gompa